WhoSoup/pegnet-api-priority/README.md

 The app takes the [default PegNet reference miner configuration](https://github.com/pegnet/pegnet/blob/master/config/defaultconfig.ini), located at the default location: `%HOME%/.pegnet/defaultconfig.ini`.

-* `[Miner].FactomdLocation` sets the location of the factomd endpoint.
+* `[Miner].FactomdLocation` (NO trailing /v2) sets the location of the factomd endpoint.
 You can use the open node with this.
 * `[OracleDataSources]` configures which sources should be active.
 Data sources that require an API key need to be configured in the `[Oracle]` section.

 The app will only pull data from sources that are configured.
 For the optimal results, all sources should be enabled.
 In practice, just enabling all the free sources should suffice.